High Heels (1991 film): Plot

-The judge arranges for Becky to see her daughter, and Rebeca now denies the murder of Manuel.
-Mother and daughter confess their lack of love, their jealousy, and their secrets to each other.
-Rebeca draws a comparison between herself and the daughter in the film Autumn Sonata, in which the girl's mother, an outstanding pianist, asks her to play the piano and then humiliates her by telling her how to improve her performance.
-Rebeca suggests that she too has always felt inferior to Becky, and has been forced to compete with her, winning only once by marrying Manuel.
-But even this victory was finally denied her, when Becky started an affair with Manuel.
-Rebeca admits that fifteen years ago, her desire to be closer to Becky led her to murder her stepfather, and also played some part in her murder of Manuel, whom she saw as usurping her mother's affection.
-The extent of Rebeca's fixation and the limitlessness of her adoration are too much for Becky's frail heart, and her condition worsens.
-Back in prison, Rebeca discovers she is pregnant – carrying Letal's child.
-At once, the judge releases her from prison despite the lack of any fresh evidence.
+Judge Dominguez arranges for Becky privately to see Rebeca, who now denies killing Manuel.
+Rebeca draws a comparison between herself and the daughter in the film Autumn Sonata, in which the mother, an outstanding pianist, asks her daughter to play the piano then humiliates her by instructing her on how to improve her performance.
+Rebeca, too, has always felt inferior to Becky, competing with her and "winning" only once by marrying Manuel.
+Even this “victory” ultimately was denied her when Becky took away Manuel.
+Rebeca confesses that fifteen years ago, as a child, to be closer to Becky, she murdered her stepfather by switching his medications.
+She murdered Manuel because he was usurping her mother's affection.
+Becky tells Rebeca that she needs to find a more constructive way to deal with her issues with men.
+Rebeca's fixation and her obsessive adoration are too much for Becky's frail heart, whose condition worsens.

-Rebeca goes to see Letal's final drag performance.
-In the dressing room, she discovers that he is the judge, with Letal being one of his disguises and Hugo being another.
-He explains that his dressing up was just an investigative strategy and, knowing about her pregnancy, asks her to marry him.
-As Rebeca struggles to take this in, they see a television broadcast relating to Becky's sudden heart attack.
-They rush to the hospital, where Rebeca confesses to murdering Manuel, but Becky decides to take the blame in order for her daughter to go free.
-When Becky is taken home to die, Rebeca gives her the gun and Becky leaves her fingerprints on it, thereby incriminating herself and establishing Rebeca's innocence.
-When Rebeca hears the high heels of the women passing in the street, she tells her mother the sound reminds her of her mother coming home when she was little.
-She turns around, and realises her mother has died while she was talking.
+When the prison doctor informs Rebeca that she is pregnant—which can only be with Letal's child—the judge releases her from prison despite a lack of fresh evidence.
+Rebeca goes to see Letal's advertised final drag performance.
+She discovers that Letal is Judge Dominguez, who posed as Letal and Hugo on different cases, adopting disguises as an investigative strategy.
+Knowing about her pregnancy, the judge asks Rebeca to marry him.
+As Rebeca struggles to take this in, they see a television broadcast reporting Becky's sudden heart attack.

+They rush to the hospital, where Becky asks for Rebeca’s forgiveness for her selfishness and determines to take the blame for Manuel’s murder as redemption.
+When Becky is taken home to die, Rebeca gives her the gun, and Becky leaves her fingerprints on it, incriminating herself.
+Hearing the high heels of women passing in the street, Rebeca tells her mother the sound reminds her of her mother coming home when she was little.
+She turns around and realizes her mother has died while she was talking.

 Cast

 Production

-High Heels was an interpretative tour de force for two essential actresses of the "Almodovarian universe": Marisa Paredes and Victoria Abril.
+High Heels was a tour de force for two essential actresses of the "Almodovarian universe": Marisa Paredes and Victoria Abril.
 The male lead was difficult to cast.
 The actor had to be believable in drag and as a judge.
 The role eventually went to Miguel Bosé, a famous singer in Spain and Latin America.
 His casting was a cause célèbre of the film publicity.